AdaCore/spark2014/docs/ug/en/source/how_to_use_gnatprove_in_a_team.rst

 * [SPARK_EXTERNAL_VALID]
   Values read from objects whose address is specified are assumed to be valid values.
-This assumption is limited to objects annotated with an address clause or aspect whose expression is not a reference to the Address attribute on a part of a standalone object or constant (because an explicit check is emitted for these).
+This assumption is limited to objects annotated with a statically unknown address specification (because an explicit check is emitted otherwise).
 Currently there is no model of invalidity or undefinedness.
 The onus is on the user to ensure that all values read from an external source are valid.
 The use of an invalid value invalidates any proofs associated with the value.